 After analyzing your business plan they will look at is if your ICO falls under any legal scheme that requires regulatory approvals such as securities, commodities, crowdfunding or money transmission of any kind, and if so, that it is properly licensed in the jurisdictions where the sale was made and purchasers located.
 (We’ve spoken about the legal caveats you must be aware of if you are running an ICO in this article).

-Much attention must be paid to the token economy, not only from a business perspective, but also from a legal perspective.
+Much attention must be paid to the token economy, not only from a business perspective but also from a legal perspective.
 Having the appropriate legal advice when designing it is essential.
-In addition it is well advised to get a legal opinion from a reputable law firm about your token.
+In addition, it is well advised to get a legal opinion from a reputable law firm about your token.

-If you do not conduct the appropriate compliance efforts with qualified and competent personnel you will face significant difficulties in obtaining banking.
+If you do not conduct the appropriate compliance efforts with the qualified and competent personnel you will face significant difficulties in obtaining banking.